juniormesquitadandao/ireport4all/README.md

-# ireport4all
+# ireport4web
-Ireport for all
+Ireport for web